 Read Full Transcript:

 Thats the wrap.
-For easy, side‑by‑side comparisons and free quotes, head to compare-life-insurance.com.au, and Ill see you next Sunday.
+For clear comparisons, expert reviews and free quotes, head to compare-life-insurance.com.au.
+Im Paige Estritori, thanks for listening and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.